top of page

 She regularly performs Song recitals in venues such as the Old Royal Naval College, St James Piccadilly and The Polish Hearth Club ‘Ognisko Polskie’ and has explored and performed a wide range of genres, with her programmes showcasing Romantic and 20th Century Song composed by under-represented and often female composers.

-With particular interest in English song, she was the Winner of the English Song Duo Competition in 2023 with her duo partner, Pietro Iacopini, and also celebrates their victory in the Elisabeth Schumann Lieder Competition 2024 held at Trinity Laban.
+With particular interest in Art song, she was the Winner of the English Song Duo Competition in 2023 (adjudicated by William Vann) with her duo partner, Pietro Iacopini, and also celebrates their victory in the Elisabeth Schumann Lieder Competition 2024 (adjudicated by Rachel Cohen) and The Lillian Ashe French Song Competition 2025 (adjudicated by Alison Wells) held at Trinity Laban.

 She has performed in masterclasses taught by renowned vocalists such as Roderick Williams OBE, Sholto Kynoch, Roy Howat, Ailish Tynan, Sally Burgess and Andrew West.
 She was also awarded the Sir William Boreman’s Scholarship 2024 by the SongEasel organisation.